-Like us, you’re probably missing getting out and active in our forests during this lockdown period.
-We are starting to open some of our forests following the latest government guidelines when it is safe to do so, but if your local forest is still shut for a little while yet, never fear as having less time outdoors or limited space indoors doesn’t have to stop you getting or keeping fit.
+Like lots of us, you’re probably missing getting out and active in our forests during this current lockdown period.
+Following the latest government guidelines, we are encouraging everyone to stay local and only leave the house for your daily exercise.
+But if you don’t have a forest near to you, don’t worry, as having to spend time outdoors close to home or limited space indoors doesn’t have to stop you getting or keeping fit.

 We’ve put together five ideas to help you stay active whilst spending more time at home!

 Forests give us so much space to be active in all sorts of ways, but being at home doesn’t have to restrict you.
 Take a look around your home or garden and think about how you can best use it to achieve your fitness goals.

 Is there a way you can adapt your routine or activity to fit the outdoor space you have available?
 Or if you lack outside space, could you use stairs, chairs or anything else as part of an indoor workout, safely of course.
 Be creative and with a bit of thought and imagination, you can still maintain and improve your fitness routine while staying at home.